EledenGreen/awesome-dev-logs-blogs-podcast/README.md

-# Dev Logs and Blogs
+# Dev Logs Blogs Podcast

 **Disclaimer:**
 Not all logs and blogs are meant to spark _awesomeness_.
 I used the word `awesome` because GitHub seems to have a naming convention of _awesome_ when it comes to curated lists.
 Some blogs are very introspective and I don't mean to disrespect in any way by including them in this list.